pycom/pycom-documentation/content/tutorials/networks/lora/_index.md

 ---

 The following tutorials demonstrate the use of the LoRa functionality on the LoPy.
 LoRa can work in 2 different modes; **LoRa-MAC** (which we also call Raw-LoRa) and **LoRaWAN** mode.
-> Note: LoRa will not work with Pygate firmware loaded on your device.
-It will return a `/event_groups.c:498 (xEventGroupClearBits)- assert failed!` error.

 When using Lora, **Always** connect the appropriate LoRa antenna to your device.
 See the figures below for the correct antenna placement